SkoolNotes/Taproot/2020HIST201/KBxUnitOneEssayPlanning.md

 A final example is ideological attack.

-A way states control their people is through a shared ideology, which is often theological.
+A way states control their people is through a shared, commonly theological, ideology.